isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 RADIUS Workflows for Lease Allocation
 -------------------------------------

-The following diagrams show a high level view of how RADIUS assists with the lease allocation process in :iscman:`kea-dhcp4` and :iscman:`kea-dhcp6`.
+The following diagrams show a high-level view of how RADIUS assists with the lease allocation process in :iscman:`kea-dhcp4` and :iscman:`kea-dhcp6`.

 .. figure:: ../uml/radius.*